SuperOfficeDocs/superoffice-docs/docs/api/person/entity/get-persons-from-contact-entities.md

 ---
 title: Retrieve a list of people using entities
 uid: get_person_from_contact_entity
-description: Retrieve a list of people using entities
+description: How to retrieve a list of people using entities.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.02.2021
-keywords: entity
-so.topic: howto
+keywords: person, contact, entity, API, PersonCollection so.topic: howto
 # so.envir:
 # so.client: